pluskid/Mocha.jl/docs/tutorial/cloud.rst

 It is a solid practice to build a core component such as a programming language from its stable release unless you plan to contribute to the development of the language itself.
-For this tutorial we are trying to build a solid installation of Julia and Mocha to train Deep ConvNets.
+For this tutorial we are trying to build a reliable installation of Julia and Mocha to train a Deep CNN.
 So we want a stable release.
 To find a stable version and build against that version we will use the version control properties of ``git``.